alexandre-dacaf/cliware/docs/roadmap.md

 ## Sprint 5: Advanced Outputs

 > Version 0.5.0
-> 4.1.4 - Implement basic printing with tables
+> 4.1.6 - Implement basic messages (sucess, error, alert, etc)

 - [x] 4.1.1 - Implement card-like appearance for the inputs (prompts and command-input)
 - [x] 4.1.2 - Implement card-like appearance for the groups of outputs related to a single command (adjust in terminal-history)